zeeguu/api/README.md

 The API is available at https://zeeguu.unibe.ch/api.

 # Installation
-To install the API clone this repo and run `python setup.py install`.
+To install the API clone this repo and run (once you already activated a Python3.6 environment):

+    pip install jieba3k coveralls nltk
+    python -m nltk.downloader -d ~/nltk_data all
+    python setup.py install

 To test it run `./run_tests.sh`